emeks-studio/sensum/README.md

 ## [sensum](https://sensum.emeks.com.ar)

-An anonymously way of express your sensations through a decentralized network, power by open source code and blockchain technologies.
+An anonymous way of express your sensations through a decentralized network, powered by open source code and blockchain technologies.
 For more details about the project please visit and read our [wiki page](https://github.com/emeks-studio/sensum/wiki).

 **NOTICE**: Since we recently achieve decentralization, `sensum` can be considered as an historical name.
 Now we usually refer to the project as `d-sensum` or `dsensum`.